thaliaarchi/unix-news/lists/README.md

   School of Urban and Public Affairs and Department of Architecture, Carnegie-Mellon University \
   SIGGRAPH '76, pages 24–33, July 1976
+[^lions]: "A Commentary on the UNIX Operating System" \
+  John Lions \
+  Department of Computer Science, University of New South Wales \
+  Second Version, 1977
 [^brown77]: "GPGS: A Device-independent General Purpose Graphic System for Stand-alone and Satellite Graphics" \
   L.C.
 Caruthers, Jan van den Bos (University of Nijmegen), and